 Luke Clements is the Cerebra Professor of Law and Social Justice at the School of Law, Leeds University.

-Luke is also a solicitor with Scott-Moncrieff & Associates Ltd. He has had conduct of many cases before the European Commission and Court of Human Rights.
+Luke practised as a solicitor between 1981 and 2021 and in that capacity had conduct of a number of cases before the European Commission and Court of Human Rights.
 In 1996 he was the solicitor who took the first Roma case to reach the Strasbourg Court Buckley v.
 UK (1996)

 Luke’s academic research and litigation experience is primarily concerned with the rights of people who experience social exclusion, including disabled people and their carers.